TheRatest/of-server-browser/README.md

 - Hotkeys

 ## Downloading / installing
-Go to [releases](https://github.com/TheRatest/of-server-browser/releases/) and get the newest version available, unpack it in an empty folder somewhere and then run of-server-browser.exe
+Go to [releases](https://github.com/TheRatest/of-server-browser/releases/) and get the newest version available, unpack it in an empty folder somewhere and then run the of-server-browser binary

 ## Compiling
 Open the CMakeLists.txt file with Qt Creator and... build the app!